tid999/aws-security-check/README.md

 # aws-security-check
 This is a program for AWS service security baseline audit.
-It just only audit/check, DO NOT make any chage
+It just only audit/check your account, DO NOT make any change.

 -------
 Download & Execute: